Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: The Dirichlet problem in the case

-Then, we can use the a priori estimates in Appendix 5.2 to conclude that evolution equation \eqref{PMA} is uniformly parabolic on any finite time interval.
+Then, we can use Lemma \ref{A-gra} and Lemma \ref{D2-i} in Appendix to obtain the gradient estimates and $C^2$ estimates.
+Thus, we conclude that evolution equation \eqref{PMA} is uniformly parabolic on any finite time interval.
 Thus, the result of \cite{KS.IANSSM.44-1980.161} and the standard parabolic theory show that the solution of \eqref{PMA} exists for all time.
-And by these estimates again, a subsequence of $h_t$ converges to a function $h_{\infty}$.
-Since $\mathcal{J}_{\varepsilon}^{\prime}(t)\leq0$ for any $t>0$, we have
+Using these estimates again, a subsequence of $h(\cdot, t)$ converges to a function $h_{\infty}$.
+Since $\frac{d}{d t}\mathcal{J}_{\varepsilon}(h(\cdot, t))\leq0$ for any $t>0$ by Lemma \ref{De}, we have

 which implies that there exists a subsequence of times $t_j\rightarrow\infty$ such that

 That is to say